-When the original iPhone was introduced, EveryiPhone.com provided an in-depth evaluation of the device and likewise compared the subsequently introduced iPhone 3G to the original, the iPhone 3GS to the iPhone 3G, the iPhone 4 to the iPhone 3GS, the iPhone 4S to the iPhone 4, and the iPhone 5 to the iPhone 4S and iPhone 4.
-For those interested in complete details comparing each iPhone to its immediate predecessor, those Q&As remain the the best option.
+When the original iPhone was introduced, EveryiPhone.com provided an in-depth evaluation of the device and likewise compared the subsequently introduced iPhone 3G to the original, the iPhone 3GS to the iPhone 3G, the iPhone 4 to the iPhone 3GS, the iPhone 4S to the iPhone 4, the iPhone 5 to the iPhone 4S and iPhone 4, and the iPhone 5 to the iPhone 5c and iPhone 5s.
+For those interested in complete details comparing each iPhone to its immediate predecessor, these Q&As remain the the best option.

-However, for those only interested in a quick summary of the main differences of each iPhone and how to quickly differentiate them from one another, this Q&A can help.
-Each iPhone is differentiated primarily by design, features, performance, and operating system support and is identified most easily by model number.
+However, for those interested only in a quick summary of the main differences of each iPhone and how to quickly differentiate them from one another, this Q&A can help.
+Each iPhone is differentiated primarily by design, features, performance, and operating system support and are externally identified -- at least collectively -- most easily by model number.

 Design & Model Number Differences

-Visual differentiation works well for the original iPhone (sometimes called the "2G" in reference to its networking capabilities), as it has a rounded silver-colored metal back with a plastic portion at the bottom.
-It also works well in general for the iPhone 5, as it has both a metal band that wraps around the sides of the phone and a flat aluminum back.
-The iPhone 5 is taller, too, but that differentiating factor may not be immediately apparent unless it is side-by-side with another iPhone.
+Visual differentiation works well for the original iPhone (sometimes called the "1G" in reference to its generation or "2G" in reference to its networking capabilities), as it has a rounded silver-colored metal back with a plastic portion at the bottom.

 Other than the external housing, the first noticeable difference between all iPhone models is the display -- the original iPhone, iPhone 3G and iPhone 3GS models all have a 3.5" display with 320x480 resolution at 163 ppi and the iPhone 4 and iPhone 4S models have a 3.5" display with 960x640 resolution at 326 ppi, IPS technology for improved viewable angle, and LED-backlighting.

-Finally, the iPhone 5 models have a taller, but not wider, 4" display with 1136x640 resolution at 326 ppi, along with IPS and LED-backlighting.
+Finally, the iPhone 5, iPhone 5c, and iPhone 5s models have a taller, but not wider, 4" display with 1136x640 resolution at 326 ppi, along with IPS and LED-backlighting.

 Cellular Connectivity Differences